Leland Turbo: The first agent eliminated from Cars 2

 Merchandise

-Leland Turbo has been released as a Mattel 1:55 die-cast (especially in a box set/pack with Finn McMissile depending on assortments).
-It's not necessarily the rarest item, but it remains popular with collectors thanks to its significant role in the film's opening.
+Leland Turbo was released as a Mattel 1:55 die-cast (especially in a box set/pack with Finn McMissile depending on the assortments).
+It's not necessarily the rarest piece, but it remains popular with collectors thanks to its significant role in the film's opening.

 Summary Table